copper-light/NothingAI-CLI/README.md

 Usage: nothing [COMMNAD] [RESOURCE]

 Common Commands:
-  get          List resources
+  get          List resources.go
-  create       Create a new resource delete       Delete resources edit         Edit the resource information
+  create       Create a new resource delete       Delete resources.go edit         Edit the resource information
   exec         Execute a command in a experimant logs         Fetch the logs of a task